Skip to main content

 Modern farmhouse style couch with shiplap wall

-Now that you understand the basics of modern farmhouse interior design, try to incorporate these ideas to implement the style expertly.
+Now that you understand the basics of modern farmhouse interior design, it’s time to incorporate these ideas to implement the style expertly.

 Do have fun with contrast